GluuFederation/docs-openbanking-prod/docs/source/tutorials/cn-prod-tutorial.md

     | web_https_ca.crt      | Certificate authority certificate that signed/signs the web server certificate. |
     | web_https_ca.key      | Certificate authority key that signed/signs the web server certificate.|

-    Please note that we are using [cert-manager](https://cert-manager.io/docs/installation/kubernetes/) here by specifying the issuer as an annotation at [`nginx-ingress.ingress.additionalAnnotations`](#helm-valuesyaml).
-You may choose to use self provided https **SAN** certs , or self-signed **SAN** certs for https and later  load these certs and keys inside our deployment
+    Please note that we are using [cert-manager](https://cert-manager.io/docs/installation/kubernetes/) here by specifying the issuer as an annotation `cert-manager.io/issuer: "letsencrypt-prod"` at [`nginx-ingress.ingress.additionalAnnotations`](#helm-valuesyaml).
+You may choose to use self provided https **SAN** certs , or self-signed **SAN** certs for https and later  load these certs and keys inside your deployment

 1. Enable mTLS.